 Open-ended questions are never a bad thing when you’re trying to start a discussion about mental health.

-A study by Connell and colleagues (2013) suggests that seven quality of life domains are particularly relevant to a counselor who wants to open up dialogue with a client: Physical Health; Well-being; Autonomy, Choice and Control; Self-perception; Hope and hopelessness; Relationships and Belonging; and Activity (NHS.uk, 2019).
+A study by Connell, O’Cathain, and Brazier (2014) suggested that seven quality of life domains are particularly relevant to a counselor who wants to open up dialogue with a client: physical health, wellbeing, autonomy, choice and control, self-perception, hope and hopelessness, relationships and belonging, and activity.

 Questions of this type were related to feelings such as agitation, restlessness, sleep, pain, and somatic symptoms.
-Examples could include:
+Examples of prompts to investigate this domain could include:

 - How would you describe your appetite over the past X weeks?
-Have your eating habits altered in any way?
+Have your eating habits changed in any way?

 These questions looked at feelings of anxiety, distress, motivation, and energy.
-The ‘absence of negative feelings of ill-being,’ was understandably related to a higher perceived quality of life.
-Sample questions might include:
+The ‘absence of negative feelings of ill-being,’ was understandably related to a higher perceived quality of life Connell et al., 2014).
+Sample prompts might include:

 - Could you tell me about any times over the past few months that you’ve been bothered by low feelings, stress, or sadness?